 11. A Christmas Prince – A Royal Baby

 First comes love, then marriage, then a baby!
-Obviously.
-I had to Google this one because I couldn’t really remember what happened apart from the baby.
-Apparently Amber must save her family and kingdom by unwrapping a monarchy mystery.
+I had to Google this one because I really couldn’t remember what happened apart from the baby.
+Apparently, Amber must save her family and kingdom by unwrapping a monarchy mystery.

 I love it.

 This is a very new one, which actually came out this year.
-It stars Emma Roberts who is fed up of being the only single one at all the family events.
-By chance she meets a cute guy and they decide to be each others dates at all family events for the whole year.
-No emotions, no love, no sexy time, just friends being each others dates.
-I think we can all guess happens at the end of this one!
+It stars Emma Roberts, who is fed up with being the only single one at all the family events.
+By chance, she meets a cute guy, and they decide to be each other’s dates at all family events for the whole year.
+No emotions, no love, no sexy time, just friends being each other’s dates.
+I think we can all guess what happens at the end of this one!

 13. The Polar Express

 This film is just so Christmasy but also a bit odd.
-A young boy, no longer sure if he believes in Santa hears the Christmas train on Christmas Eve after he’s gone to bed.
+A young boy, no longer sure if he believes in Santa, hears the Christmas train on Christmas Eve after going to bed.
 Obviously, he gets on the train (why wouldn’t you?) and takes an extremely bizarre trip to the North Pole with Tom Hanks.